omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - have to add in utils.py file in formatday() method f' string.
 - on calendar view
   - add buttons that switch the view from day/week/month and can see more details of workouts on day/week than on month
-- can create a notifications model
-  - would only hold count of notifications
-  - count can be an aggregate sum of requests currently and later any other things like messages etc.
 - create edit group page to allow changing of group name
   - can also possibly combine add/delete athletes to group on this page
 - add videos/pictures to movements to create a database of movement technique